-Are there any other er details you'd like to share about your food voucher/gift card program?
-Page Break ---
+Are there any other details you'd like to share about your food voucher/gift card program?

+Page Break

-S: 1 Display This Ques If =6 tion: following strategies do you employ to connect individuals to external (federal, unity) resources?
-(Select all that apply) Educate individuals about 211 (1) Educate individuals about local food banks (2) (SNAP) (3) Educate individuals about the Supplemental Nutrition Assistance Program (4) Help individuals apply for the Supplemental Nutrition Assistance Program (SNAP) Educate individuals about Temporary Assistance for Needy Families (TANF) (5) Help individuals apply for Temporary Assistance for Needy Families (TANF) (6) Women, In Educate individuals about the Special Supplemental Nutrition Program for Ifants, and Children (WIC) (7) Women, In Help individuals apply for the Special Supplemental Nutrition Program for Ifants, and Children (WIC) (8) End of Blocks Ed Other: (9) Start of Block: F loubing Section 3: Ho ousing Security Does your ins stitution have on-campus housing?
-O Yes (1)
+Which of the following strategies do you employ to connect individuals to external (federal, state, or community) resources?
+(Select all that apply)

+Educate individuals about 211 (1) Educate individuals about local food banks (2) (SNAP) (3 Educate individuals about the Supplemental Nutrition Assistance Program (4) Help individuals apply for the Supplemental Nutrition Assistance Program (SNAP) Educate individuals about Temporary Assistance for Needy Families (TANF) (5) Help individuals apply for Temporary Assistance for Needy Families (TANF) (6) Educate individuals about the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) (7) Help individuals apply for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) (8) Other: (9) End of Block: F ood Start of Block: Housing Section 3: Housing Security O Yes (1)